LeandroPata/LinuxTools/README.md

 - Updates EndeavourOs mirrorlist
 - Updates system (yay -Syyu)

-## updateMirrorlist
+## autoUpdateMirrorlist

-Same as ManualUpdateMirrorlist, but with changes to permit execution by a systemd service (removed prompts and unnecessary stuff).
+Same as updateMirrorlist, but with changes to permit execution by a systemd service (removed prompts and unnecessary stuff).

 Use with updateMirrorlist.service and updateMirrorlist.timer to automate.